Craig Carton Suspended By WFAN After FBI Arrest

 — New York Post Sports (@nypostsports) September 7, 2017

-On the Boomer & Carton show this morning, former NFL quarterback (with the New York Jets and Cincinnati Bengals) “Boomer” Esiason said that he loves his 10-year radio partner and show “point guard” and his family and hopes that Carton lands on his feet.
-He added that the four-hour, Monday-through Friday morning program must go on and will feature guest co-hosts until a permanent replacement gets selected, assuming that turns out to be necessary.
+On the Boomer & Carton show this morning, former New York Jets and Cincinnati Bengals quarterback Boomer Esiason said that he loves his 10-year radio partner and show “point guard” and his family, and Esiason hopes that Carton lands on his feet.
+He added that the four-hour, Monday-through Friday morning program must go on and will feature guest co-hosts until a permanent replacement is selected, assuming that turns out to be necessary.
 Esiason was joined by fill-in Phil Simms, the former New York Giants QB, on this morning’s edition.

 @7BOOMERESIASON from the heart about his friend & partner Craig Carton, even Mike Francesa being the ultimate professional @BoomerandCarton pic.twitter.com/jQMYXuifid